brollin/nextjs/modules/health/healthStory.md

 Around May 15th 2020, I injured my right shoulder's rotator cuff while servicing my at-home rock climbing wall.
 I was hanging off of the wall with one hand and turning a wrench with the right hand when I felt a pain in my shoulder.
-I stopped what I was doing, but over the next couple of weeks until the clear onset of TOS, I continued to spin poi and type on my computer, which felt funny and occasionally a little painful.
+I stopped what I was doing, but over the next couple of weeks until the clear onset of TOS, I continued to type on my computer, which felt a bit funny.
+I can remember during this time as I was working long hours feeling a bit uncomfortable, and believe I might have been hunching my shoulders slightly differently to manage that feeling.
 I could not raise my right arm above my shoulder, and found myself supporting my right arm with my left arm occasionally.

-Another point that may be relevant: I feel like in the weeks following the rotator cuff injury, as I was typing long hours for my work as a software developer, I believe that I was hunching my shoulders slightly differently to feel more comfortable.

-### May 2020 - December 2020
+### May 2020 - December 2020: Onset of TOS

-On May 28th, about two weeks after my rotator cuff injury, I was typing on my computer for work when all a sudden I began feeling burning pain in both forearms.
+On May 28th 2020, about two weeks after my rotator cuff injury, I was typing on my computer for work when all a sudden I began feeling burning pain in both forearms.
 I typed a message to my manager and team that I would need to go on short term disability.